xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

  The Cisco 8000 family is one of the primary hardware components of the Agile Metro
  Metro design.
 Cisco 8000 routers provide the lowest power consumption in the industry, all while supporting systems over 200 Tbps and features service providers require.
-The expanded Silicon One family of ASICs in Metro 1.0 includes the P100 and K100 family of products fulfilling specific roles in the solution.
+The expanded Silicon One family of ASICs in Agile Metro 1.0 includes the P100 and K100 family of products fulfilling specific roles in the solution.

 ![](http://xrdocs.io/design/images/asn-metro/cst-hw-8000.png)

 ### New Agile Metro hardware

 ![](http://xrdocs.io/design/images/asn-metro/metro-hw-8000.png)

 ## ASR 9000
 The ASR 9000 is the router of choice for high scale edge services.
 Agile Metro utilizes the ASR 9000 in a PE function role, performing high scale L2VPN, L3VPN, peering, and Pseudowire headend termination.
 The ASR 9000 is also utilized as a user plane in the distributed CUPS architecture for subscriber termination.